Blog Img

 Why are there so few women executives?

-To understand why there are so few women in senior leadership roles we need to look earlier in their career.
+To understand why there are so few women in senior leadership roles we need to look earlier in their careers.
 56% of university applications are from women in the US.
-Women looking to better themselves, gain qualifications and make their mark in the working world.
+Women looking to better themselves, gain qualifications, and make their mark in the working world.
 So what happens to them?
 Where do they go?
 Why are there so few women executives or managers?

 The pandemic has a lot to answer for.
 With women suffering 54% of job losses, and 61.5% of women with children aged 12 and under saying they took on the majority, or the entirety of domestic and caring work compared to just 22.4% of fathers.
 It’s easy to see how working women’s careers took a backseat over the past 2.5 years.

-Latest figures show41% of women worry their gender is a barrier to finding a new job.
-For those at an early stage of their career it’s particularly challenging with potential employers harbouring thoughts about further career breaks, families and caring responsibilities.
-With more traditional caring roles emerging throughout the pandemic there’s a reinforced feeling that a woman’s role is at home, mix that with comments from high profile individuals such as Donald Trump and the rhetoric has detrimental consequences for women in the workplace.
+Latest figures show 41% of women worry their gender is a barrier to finding a new job.
+For those at an early stage of their career, it’s particularly challenging with potential employers harboring thoughts about further career breaks, families, and caring responsibilities.
+With more traditional caring roles emerging throughout the pandemic, there’s a reinforced feeling that a woman’s role is at home.
+Mix that with comments from high-profile individuals such as Donald Trump and the rhetoric has detrimental consequences for women in the workplace.

-What prejudice and challenges face women in the workplace?
+What prejudices and challenges face women in the workplace?

 Gender and age discrimination